 You can of course spray your wash mitt off with a hose, but a bucket is a real time-saver.

 Remember the finishing touches.
 Even a small effort can have big results.
 Don’t let smudges on the inside of your windows detract from the hard work you did on the outside of the glass.
 Give them a thorough cleaning with a high quality glass cleaner.

-Our CRYSTAL CLEAR™ glass cleaner cuts through the toughest dirt, grease and grime with ease and its non-detergent formula never streaks when used as directed.
+Our CRYSTAL CLEAR™ glass cleaner cuts through the toughest dirt, grease and grime with ease.
+Its non-detergent formula never streaks when used as directed.

 Use a quality microfiber towel or chamois to dry your car.
 Avoid shop rags – the cheap fabric and rough material can scratch your paint job.
 A car wash with a built-in drying aid, like our SUD’Z AND SHINE™, will save a lot of effort.

-A 100% cotton terry towel is the perfect drying and detailing towel.
+A microfiber towel is the perfect drying and detailing towel.
 Its soft nap and banded edges help prevent swirl marks on your finish with proper use and care.
 Keep plenty on hand for everyday use.

 For cars with a clear-coat finish, traditional waxing is not necessary, but a protective sealant will help maintain that showroom finish.